sixeyed/dak4.net/slides/sections/k8s-manifests-services.md

 ---

-## Inspect Kubernetes system resources
+## Inspect `kube-system` resources

-If you run `kubectl get all` now you won't see any Traefik resources, because they've been deployed into the Kubernetes system namespaces.
+If you run `kubectl get all` now you won't see any Traefik resources, because they've been deployed into the Kubernetes system namespace.

 Namespaces are a way of isolating resources, so you may have one namespace per app, or a shared namespace for common components.